 - The Canadian Aquaculture Industry Association and the International Salmon Farmer’s Association do not support the commercial production of GM fish.

-- Grocery stores are now pledging not to use GM seafood.
+- Grocery stores in the US are now pledging not to use GM seafood.

 December 2016: The December 2016 Report “Genetically Modified Animals for Human Consumption” of the House of Commons Standing Committee on Agriculture and Agri-Food, failed to recommend labelling for GM foods, though the Committee did recommend more transparency in the regulation of GM animals.